surfly/docs/javascript_api.md

 Once it is there, the `Surfly.init()` function will be immediately available.
 Note that it is on you to make sure that you don't make any other API calls until `readyCallback` is called.

-### init() function
+### 2. Initialize the API

 > Surfly.init( [ settings ], [ readyCallback ] )

 This function **must** be called (just once per page) before any other API call is made.
-This initializes the environment for Surfly, settings based on `settings` object, tests required browser features, and passes the result to the `readyCallback` function. `readyCallback` should be a function accepting one argument with the following structure:
+This initializes the environment for Surfly, settings based on `settings` object, tests required browser features, and passes the result to the `readyCallback` function.

+We load the Surfly widget code asynchronously, so that it doesn't slow down your page load.
+This also means that the Surfly API is _**not initialized immediately after the snippet code is executed**_.
+That's why it is important that you always start by calling `Surfly.init()`, and don't make any other API calls before `readyCallback` is called.

+### 3. Implement a callback function

+`readyCallback` should be a function accepting one argument with the following structure:

 ```javascript
 {